workleap/wl-r2wc/README.md

 # Code structure

-The main functionality is inside the `plugin` project.
+The main functionality is inside the `widget` project.
 React components live in `src/react` folder, and their web-components are in `src/web-components`.
-The `host-tests` are some host applications for the plugin to test the functionality in different frameworks.
+The `host-tests` are some host applications for the widget to test the functionality in different frameworks.

 # How to create a framework-agnostic widget?